csgillespie/efficientR/main.md

 - `--no-save` tells R not to ask the user if they want to save objects saved in RAM when the session is ended with `q()`.

 Adding each of these will make R load slightly faster, and mean that slightly less user input is needed when you quit.
 R's default setting of loading data from the last session automatically is potentially problematic in this context.
 See [An Introduction to R](https://cran.r-project.org/doc/manuals/R-intro.pdf), Appendix B, for more startup arguments.

 <div class="rmdtip">
-<p>A concise way to load a 'vanilla' version of R, with all of the above options enabled is with an option of the same name:</p>
+<p>A concise way to load a ‘vanilla’ version of R, with all of the above options enabled is with an option of the same name:</p>
 </div>